dogweather/forkful/content/en/c/numbers/working-with-complex-numbers.md

 ---
 date: 2024-02-03 17:50:22.789970-07:00
-description: "Complex numbers consist of a real part and an imaginary part, represented\
+description: "How to: In C, complex numbers are supported by the Standard Library,\
-  \ as `a + bi` where `i` is the square root of `-1`.
-Programmers work with complex\u2026"
+  \ specifically `<complex.h>`.
+To utilize them, declare variables with the `double\u2026"
 lastmod: '2024-03-13T22:45:00.506080-06:00'
 model: gpt-4-0125-preview
-summary: Complex numbers consist of a real part and an imaginary part, represented as `a + bi` where `i` is the square root of `-1`.
+summary: In C, complex numbers are supported by the Standard Library, specifically `<complex.h>`.
 title: Working with complex numbers
 weight: 14
 ---